ices-eg/wg_WGFAST/Open-Source_Efforts/README.md

 - Add the respective information for your project to each name/key-value pair.
 You can use the other projects as examples of the level of detail to give.
 - Once completed e-mail the .json file to the WGFAST chair, `michael.jech@noaa.gov`, who will add it to the repository.

+### How it works
 The R script `wgfast_efforts.R` uses the markdown file `wgfast_efforts.Rmd` to create an HTML table, `wgfast_efforts.html`, that is useful for reports and documents.
 You are free to copy these scripts and use them.

+### View the list of projects
-Use your web browser to view the Open-Source Projects table [here](https://htmlpreview.github.io/?https://github.com/ices-eg/wg_WGFAST/blob/master/Open-Source_Efforts/wgfast_efforts.html).
+To view the list of open-source projects in your web browser click [here](https://htmlpreview.github.io/?https://github.com/ices-eg/wg_WGFAST/blob/master/Open-Source_Efforts/wgfast_efforts.html).